westerndigitalcorporation/zonedstorage.io/docs/community/devices.md

 ---
 id: devices
 title: ZNS SSD & SMR HDD Inquiries
+sidebar_label: Zoned Storage Device Inquiries
 hide_title: true
 ---

-# Zoned Storage Device Inquiries

 We offer device samples (ZNS SSDs and SMR HDDs) to partners and universities that like to work on the zoned storage eco-system.